-Write the correct word on the blank in each sentence.
+Type the correct word on the blank in each sentence.

 1. Carl and Dan a woodworking shop together.
 2. Carl the ability to build beautiful furniture.
 3. Their shop many rooms and showcases of wooden tables, chairs, and shelves.
-4. My family and I taken many trips to see their shop.
-5. you ever seen Carl and Dan's shop before?
-Rei write the five sentences above in past tense.
+4. My family and I taken many trips to see their shop. (have, has) 5. you ever seen Carl and Dan's shop before?
+(Have, Has) Retype the five sentences above in past tense.
 1. 2.

-Using your Opinion Map from the back of Activity Page 6.4, write a rough draft belov When you are finished, read your rough draft to an adult. draft below.
+Using your Opinion Map from the back of Activity Page 6.4, type a rough draft below.
+When you are finished, read your rough draft to an adult.